Deep Learning in steganography and steganalysis from 2015 to 2018: Steganography by deep-learning

-The family by adversarial-embedding by GAN re-uses the concept of a {\it game simulation} which has been presented in the beginning of the Section \ref{sec:GAN} with a simplification of the problem since there is only two-players: Alice-agent and Eve-agent.
-Historically MOD \cite{Filler2011_MOD} and ASO \cite{Kouider2013} were the first algorithms of that type.
+The family by adversarial-embedding \underline{iterated} re-uses the concept of {\it game simulation} which was presented in the beginning of Section \ref{sec:GAN} with a simplification of the problem since there are only two-players: Agent-Alice and Agent-Eve.
+Historically MOD \cite{Filler2011_MOD} and ASO \cite{Kouider2013} were the first algorithms of this type.

-Recently some papers have use the adversarial concept\footnote{An adversarial attack does not necessarily require to use a deep learning classifier.} by generating a fooling example (see for example \cite{Zhang2018_Adverserial}), but those approaches are {\it not adversarial attack by GAN}.
-Those approaches are not dynamic, there is no game simulation, they are not trying to reach a Nash equilibrium, they are not using a GAN simulation, there is no learning alternation between the embedder and the extractor.
+Recently some papers have used the adversarial concept\footnote{An adversarial attack does not necessarily require us to use a deep learning classifier.} by generating a deceiving example (see \cite{Zhang2018_Adverserial}), but these approaches are not adversarial-embedding \underline{iterated}.
+Nor are they dynamic, they contain no game simulation, they are not trying to reach a Nash equilibrium, there is no learning alternation between the embedder and the steganalysis.

-A paper more in the spirit of a simulation of a game which takes the principle of ASO \cite{Kouider2013}, and whose objective is to update the costs map is the algorithm ADV-EMB \cite {Tang2019_ADV-EMB} (previously named AMA on {\it ArXiv} \href{https://arxiv.org/abs/1803.09043}{arXiv:1803.09043}).
-In this article, the authors propose to make an adversarial-embedding by GAN, by letting Alice-agent access to the gradient of the loss of the Eve-Agent (similarly to ASO, where Alice-agent has access to its Oracle (the Eve-agent)).
-In ADV-EMB, Alice-agent uses the gradient, of the direction to the class frontier (between classes cover and stego), to modify the costs map, and in ASO, Alice-agent uses directly the direction to the class frontier to modify the cost map.
+A paper whose spirit is more in tune with a simulation of a game, which takes the principle of ASO \cite{Kouider2013}, and whose objective is to update the cost map is the algorithm ADV-EMB \cite {Tang2019_ADV-EMB} (previously named AMA on {\it ArXiv} \href{https://arxiv.org/abs/1803.09043}{arXiv:1803.09043}).
+In this article, the authors propose to make an adversarial-embedding {\it iterated}, by letting Agent-Alice access the gradient of the loss of Agent-Eve (similarly to ASO, where Agent-Alice has access to its Oracle (the Agent-Eve)).
+In ADV-EMB, Agent-Alice uses the gradient, of the direction to the class frontier (between classes cover and stego), to modify the cost map, and in ASO, Agent-Alice directly uses the direction of the class frontier to modify the cost map.